 West Lafayette, IN 47906

 Indiana’s newest state park, Prophetstown is located where the Tippecanoe River meets the Wabash near the town of Battle Ground.
-The park's landscape has been shaped by ice from glaciers, moving water, fire that helped maintain the vast tallgrass prairie and human hands.
+The park's landscape has been shaped by ice from glaciers, moving water, fire and human hands that helped maintain the vast tall prairie grass.
 Native Americans hunted and lived along the two rivers for thousands of years.
 French trappers and traders found the land teeming with wildlife, and European farmers discovered that the rich, deep prairie soils grew healthy corn and wheat.

 The park is named for a Native American village located between the rivers established by Tecumseh, who was Shawnee, and his brother Tenskwatawa (The Prophet) in 1808.
 Tecumseh led his band there from Ohio, where pressure from white settlers had forced him to leave.
 Tecumseh believed the only way to repel the advance of European settlement was to form an alliance with other tribes.
 He traveled widely persuading tribes to join his coalition.
 More than 14 tribes set aside centuries-old disputes to stop their common enemy.
 They met at Prophetstown, and heard The Prophet speak.
 Tecumseh anticipated their sheer numbers would be enough to stop the westward settlement.